Lobuche

 The first recorded ascent of Lobuche East was made by Laurence Nielson and Sherpa Ang Gyalzen on April 25, 1984.

-Lobuje West was first climbed in 1955 via the South Shoulder.
+Lobuche West was first climbed in 1955 via the South Shoulder.

-Name Confusion
+Name confusion

 Many of the tourist operators offering treks and climbs to Lobuje refer to the two peaks as "Lobuche East" and "Lobuche Far East".
 The NMA - who own the mountain - however, refer to them as Lobuche West and Lobuche East.

-Notable Ascents
+Notable ascents

-In 1998, from September 29 to October 1, Slovenians Tomaž Humar and Janez Jeglič and Spaniard Carlos Carsolio climbed a new route on Lobuche East's northeast face in Alpine style.
+In 1998, from September 29 to October 1, Slovenians Tomaž Humar and Janez Jeglič and Mexican Carlos Carsolio climbed a new route on Lobuche East's northeast face in Alpine style.
 They named the route "Talking About Tsampa" (V-VI, 5.9, WI4, 85°, 900m).

 Along the strikingly prominent southwestern pillar of Lobuche East, several routes have been completed.
 On a 1991 expedition, Eric Brand and Pemba Norbu used fixed ropes to climb the west pillar to the northwest summit (VI, 5.10, A3).
 In 1995, Carlos Miguel and Eduard Sanchez also climbed the west pillar by a 6b+ route with one aid pitch.
 They intersected with the Brand-Norbu route halfway up.
-In 2010, Americans Joel Kauffman and Jarad Vilhauer climbed a new route on the southwest face of Lobuje East (6119m) in Nepal's Khumbu region on October 30th.
+In 2010, Americans Joel Kauffman and Jarad Vilhauer climbed a new route on the southwest face of Lobuje East (6119m) in Nepal's Khumbu region on October 30.
 They established "Night Terrors" (VI, WI5+, AI4, M7, 85°) in a 37-hour push from advance base camp to the summit, and then descended to base camp via the normal route (south spur).